AnyChart/docs.anychart.com/Basic_Charts/Bar_Chart.md

 {sample}BCT\_Bar\_Chart\_02{sample}

+#### Individual Bars

-If you use object notation to set the data, you can change the appearance (and some other settings) of particular bars by adding special fields to the data set:
+If you use object notation to set the data, you can change the appearance (and some other settings) of individual bars by adding special fields to the data set:

 ```
 // create a data set
 var data = [
   {x: "John", value: 10000},
   {x: "Jake", value: 12000},
-  {x: "Peter", value: 13000, fill: "#5cd65c", stroke: null, label: {enabled: true}},
+  {x: "Peter", value: 13000,
+   normal:   {
+               fill: "#5cd65c",
+               stroke: null,
+               label: {enabled: true}
+             },
+   hovered:  {
+               fill: "#5cd65c",
+               stroke: null,
+               label: {enabled: true},
+             },
+   selected: {
+               fill: "#5cd65c",
+               stroke: null,
+               label: {enabled: true},
+             }
+  },
   {x: "James", value: 10000},
   {x: "Mary", value: 9000}
 ];

+// create a chart
+chart = anychart.bar();

+// create a bar series and set the data
+var series = chart.bar(data);
 ```

 {sample}BCT\_Bar\_Chart\_03{sample}

-If you use an array to set the data, you can also configure the appearance of each bar separately, but in a slightly different way.
+If you use an array to set the data, you can also configure the appearance of each bar individually, but in a slightly different way.
 You should first add visual parameters to the data set and then map fields for them so that they can be interpreted by the component:

 ```
 // create a data set